pieroproietti/penguins-eggs/README.md

 server who can work alone or inside a preesistent LAN architecture.

 All it is written in pure nodejs, so ideally can be used with differents Linux distros.
-At the moment it is tested with Debian 9 Stretch, Debian 8 Jessie, Ubuntu and derivates as Linux Mint.
-For others distros we need to find collaboration.
+At the moment it is tested with Debian 10 Buster, Debian 9 Stretch, Debian 8 Jessie, Ubuntu and derivates as Linux Mint and Bunsenlabs Helium.
+For others distros we need to find collaborations.

-penguins-eggs, at the moment 2018 february 20 is in a joung state, and can have same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
+penguins-eggs, at the moment 2019 september 20 is in a beta state, and can have again same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
 You can easily install clonezilla on it, or clamav